Nonsteroidal Anti Inflammatory Drugs for Dogs

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) are widely used in human medicine for their ability to relieve pain, reduce fever, and decrease inflammation.
 They are commonly used to treat a variety of conditions, including arthritis, menstrual cramps, headache, and toothache.
 Every day more than 30 million Americans use them to soothe headaches, sprains, arthritis symptoms, and other daily discomforts, according to the American Gastroenterological Association (source: AGA)

 Non Steroidal Anti-Inflammatory Drugs for Dogs like Rimadyl, Metacam, Deramaxx and Previcox are frequently prescribed by Veterinarians to treat inflammation and pain, both for long term diseases like arthritis, but also for injuries and other more acute conditions.
 Their use, however, might come with serious side effects like gastrointestinal problems (ulcers and/or bleeding) and possible liver and kidney damage (NSAIDs Side Effects)

-Both therapeutic and adverse effects of NSAIDs are mainly attributed to the inhibition of COX enzymes.
+Both therapeutic and adverse effects of NSAIDs for Dogs are mainly attributed to the inhibition of COX enzymes.